rupavathis/ruby-writes.github.io/_posts/2022-8-11-Create-Reset-SSH-key.md

         ssh -i C:\Users\funko\.ssh\id_rsa azureuser@ip-addr
     ```

-7. This may be quite frustating to ssh with a lot of details everytime.
-So lets add the username, host and private key path details to the config file and just do
+7. This may be quite frustating to ```ssh``` with a lot of details everytime.
+So let's add username, host and private key path details to the config file and just do

     ```sh
         ssh your-vm-name-in-config-file